10 Best Bass Guitars for Beginners Under $200

 This means they’re a little better suited to playing with a pick.

-My Opinion: During my days of playing in metal bands Ibanez Soundgear basses were among my main basses.
+During my days of playing in metal bands Ibanez Soundgear basses were among my main basses.
 The higher-end models are amazing instruments, and the baby GSR is a great starter bass for anyone looking to walk that metal path.

 I put this bass high up on the list of best choices for newbies.